What to See in Pisa Beyond the Tower

 Palazzo Pretorio & Logge dei Banchi

-On the other side of the Arno River and across the Ponte di Mezzo, you will find the beautiful structure of the Logge dei Banchi.
-The Logge dei Banchi was built in the early 17th century and today, hosts markets with local vendors year-round.
-In the same piazza and facing the river is Palazzo Pretorio.
+On the other side of the Arno River and across the Ponte di Mezzo, you find the beautiful structure of the Logge dei Banchi.
+The Logge dei Banchi was built in the early 17th century, and today, it hosts markets with local vendors.
+Also in the piazza facing the river is Palazzo Pretorio.
 This historic building was the old city hall and now hosts the Civic Museum of Prado.
-From here I suggest you continue down the Corso Italia to enjoy a more cosmopolitan vibe.
-Along the Corso Italia, you’ll find excellent shopping with a variety of Italian goods, local restaurants and plenty of gelato.

 La Taverna di Pulcinella, Pisa